Morphology in Flowering Plants

 The Seed

-• Definition: Develops from ovules after fertilization.
+• Definition: Seed develops from ovules after fertilization.

 • Structure: